 Our full bash script will now look like this.

-We can now use the bash script from the command line to send an email by using the bash command, then specifying the path to the script we just created.
+command, then specifying the path to the script we just created.
 We can pass each of our 5 arguments by typing them one after the other, remembering that our script uses them positionally.

 Call a bash script from R

-We can use the system() function to execute the same syntax from R.
+function to execute the same syntax from R.

 We can also create a function to make calling the bash script within R simpler, and more intuitive.
 This also makes it easier to reuse the function for different purposes.